rotemnadler/Pathfinding-Algorithms-Visualizer/README.md

 The following code visualizes the solving process of common pathfinding algorithms.

-Choose a start and an end point, create barriers and run either A*, BFS (Breadth First Search) or Dijkstra algorithm!
+Choose a start and an end point, create barriers and run either A*, BFS (Breadth First Search) or Dijkstra algorithms!

-A* -> BFS -> Dijkstra
+A* -> BFS -> Dijkstra:

 https://user-images.githubusercontent.com/93077934/141268979-6b8a3b11-a7ba-4e0b-9b02-0bc978795942.mov